bluelovers/gulp-run-seq-unique/README.md

 # gulp-run-seq-unique

-this hack make when we run a task like `run-sequence`, the dep task will not run > 1 time
+> this hack make when we run a task like `run-sequence`, the dep task will not run > 1 time

+## install

+`npm install gulp-run-seq-unique`

 ## gulp.options.disableResetTask